lsst-dm/prompt_processing/doc/playbook.rst

 REDIS
 =====

 The Next Visit Fan Out Service KEDA sends fanned out events to Redis Streams.
 Within Redis Streams a stream is configured for each instrument along with a corresponding consumer group.
 Prompt Processing is configured with a consumer group to read pending messages.
-The naming for the streams is ``instrument:<instrument_name>`` so HSC for example is `instrument:hsc`
+The naming for the streams is ``instrument:<instrument_name>`` so HSC for example is ``instrument:hsc``

 Redis CLI
 ---------

 Redis has a CLI to view and manage Redis Streams.
-From the appropriate dev or production Prompt Procesisng vCluster access the CLI with ``kubectl exec -it prompt-redis-0 -n prompt-redis -- redis-cli`` Below displays a successful connection validated with a ``ping``.
+From the appropriate dev or production Prompt Procesisng vCluster access the CLI with ``kubectl exec -it prompt-redis-0 -n prompt-redis -- redis-cli``.
+Below displays a successful connection validated with a ``ping``.

 .. code-block:: sh